-Denbury's HSE program's success is dependent on the integration of several system processes.
-Denbury is working to formalize both Occupational Health and Safety Management Systems ("OHSMS") and Environmental Management Systems ("EMS") to conform to national and international standards.
+Our HSE program's success is dependent on the integration of several system processes.
+Denbury has implemented many of the core elements of both Occupational Health and Safety Management Systems ("OHSMS") and Environmental Management Systems ("EMS") to conform to national and international standards.
 ANZI Z10/ISO 45001 are the national and international standards respectively for OHSMS, and ISO 14001 is the international standard for EMS.
+We are working towards the formal adoption and/or certification of these standards.
 Denbury is defining and developing the elements of both management systems to ensure that business activities are conducted in a manner to minimize potential risks and impacts.